 Oilfield service companies have benefited from strong crude oil prices, which have prompted their energy-producing customers to hike spending by about 10 percent this year, according to a survey by Barclays Capital.

-Schlumberger said in a statement that its planned capital spending would rise by more than 12 percent to nearly $4.5 billion this year, it said it was building the required flexibility into those plans.
+Schlumberger said in a statement that its planned capital spending would rise by more than 12 percent to nearly $4.5 billion this year, but added that it was building the required flexibility into our resource plans.

-This is code for throttling back on spending, at a minimum, if warranted, according to Simmons & Co analyst Bill Herbert wrote in a note to investors.
+This is code for throttling back on spending, at a minimum, if warranted, Simmons & Co analyst Bill Herbert wrote in a note to investors.

-North American growth was driven by work in the deepwater Gulf of Mexico, where activity is increasing after the 2010 BP Plc
+Schlumberger said its growth in North America was driven by business in the deepwater Gulf of Mexico, where activity is increasing after the 2010 BP Plc

 Offshore activity in Africa and land business in the Middle East and North Africa were also strong, the company said.

-Schlumberger said recent price increases that helped the onshore business in North America had slowed from the third quarter, but it was sticking with its plans to build more hydraulic fracturing capacity, for now.
+Still, recent price increases that had helped the onshore business in North America have slowed from the third quarter, according to Schlumberger.

-U.S. drilling activity has exploded in recent years as the development of shale rock formations through fracking has surged, which has been a boon for Schlumberger, Halliburton and Baker Hughes.
+U.S. drilling activity has exploded in recent years as the development of shale rock formations has surged.
+That has been a boon for Schlumberger and rival Halliburton Co

-But that drilling has also led to a glut of natural gas and pushed prices for the fuel to its lowest levels in a decade, raising expectations that such activity will decline.
+That drilling has led to a glut of natural gas and pushed prices for the fuel to its lowest levels in a decade, raising expectations that such activity will decline.